mala-project/mala/docs/source/basic_usage/predictions.rst

 In order to get direct access to electronic structure via ML, MALA uses the ``Predictor`` class.
 Provided that the trained model was saved with all the necessary information on the bispectrum descriptors and the LDOS, no further parameters have to be set here.
-You simply have to load the model and acquire atomic positions (e.g., from a previous molecular dynamics simulation or other source) via
+You have to load the model and acquire atomic positions (e.g., from a previous molecular dynamics simulation or other source) via